hcai-mms/familiarizing_with_music/README.md

 # UMAP'25
 Code for reproducing experiments for our paper "Familiarizing with Music".
-The code is being polished and will be uploaded soon.